Native Voices Rising Announces 2015 Grant Cycle

-Common Counsel Foundation and Native Americans in Philanthropy are pleased to announce the opening of the 2015 winter grantmaking cycle of the Native Voices Rising Fund.
+Common Counsel Foundation and Native Americans in Philanthropy are conducting the 2015 winter grantmaking cycle of the Native Voices Rising Fund.
 Native Voices Rising is an innovative community-guided grantmaking collaborative designed to support organizing, advocacy and voter engagement in American Indian, Alaska Native, and Native Hawaiian communities.

 About Native Voices Rising